koslab/koslab.messengerbot/README.rst

 ``koslab.messengerbot`` makes writing
-`Facebook Messenger Bot <https://developers.facebook.com/docs/messenger-platform/product-overview>`_ easier by providing a framework that handles and abstract the webhook API.
+`Facebook Messenger Bot <https://developers.facebook.com/docs/messenger-platform/product-overview>`_ easier by providing a framework that handles and abstract the Bots API.
 It is originally developed using `Morepath <http://morepath.rtfd.com>`_ as the web request processor, but this library should work with any Python web frameworks

 Example: Writing An Echo Bot on Morepath